George Rodgers Obituary - Kendallville, IN | Legacy Remembers

-George Rodgers's passing at the age of 82 on Thursday, November 19, 2020 has been publicly announced by Hite Funeral Home in Kendallville, IN .
+George Rodgers's passing at the age of 82 on Thursday, November 19, 2020 has been publicly announced by Northern Indiana Funeral Care in Fort Wayne, IN .

 Legacy invites you to offer condolences and share memories of George in the Guest Book below.